 The Government of Mexico issued a decree on March 26, 2015 that confirmed the imposition of value added tax (VAT) on the sale of nutritional supplements.
 Thereafter, certain Herbalife products were restricted from importation under their current customs classification code which did not subject them to VAT at the border.
-Since it is important that we have an ample supply of these products available for sale in Mexico, we are in the process of reformulating these products to fit into a different customs code that will subject them to VAT and thereby facilitate their importation into Mexico.
-We expect a potential unfavorable sales impact in Mexico in the near future resulting from the addition of VAT to these products and the recent importation delay.
+Since it is important that we have an ample supply of these products available for sale in Mexico, we have reformulated most of these products to fit into a different customs code that will subject them to VAT and thereby facilitate their importation into Mexico.
+We believe our net sales for the third quarter were negatively impacted due to recent importation delays and the imposition of VAT on these products commencing during the quarter.
+We expect some unfavorable sales impact in the near future resulting from the addition of VAT to these products and any remaining import delays.